Hacknocraft/AppFriendsDocs/docs/index.md

 The Android SDK can be integrated into existing Android projects.
 For details, please read [Android SDK guide](android/quick_start.md).
 A sample android application can be found [here](https://github.com/hacknocraft/AppfriendsAndroidSample).

+### Javascript
+The javascript SDK can be used on your website as well as hybrid mobile apps.

 ## Server API
 AppFriends has comprehensive REST APIs for you to use.
 There are two types of APIs: [Application API](api/applicationapi.md) and [Admin API](api/adminapi.md).